Achille Murat, the Prince of Tallahassee

 Achille Murat returned to Florida with neither wealth nor glory.
 Since he had mortgaged his plantation and slaves to finance the European trip, he and Catherine were in need of funds.
 In 1834, his friends ensured he was appointed to a judgeship in Jefferson County.
 Achille embarked on a couple of wildcat business ventures.
 These ended poorly.
 In 1835, the Murats moved to Louisiana.
 On the basis of charm and credit, Achille purchased a house on Esplanade Avenue in New Orleans, where he practiced law.
 In 1837, he bought a sugar plantation near Baton Rouge.
 The Great Panic of that year – which ushered in a five-year economic depression – coupled with his poor business judgement, ruined him.
 In 1838, Achille lost his Louisiana properties and the following year he lost Lipona.
 He and Catherine moved to a smaller plantation they named Econchatti, in what is now Jefferson County, Florida.

 The death of Caroline Bonaparte Murat on May 8, 1839, occasioned another trip to Europe.
 Achille and his mother had not been close – they had not bothered to see each other during his earlier trip.
 However, Achille hoped to inherit something.
 On August 1, 1839, Achille set out from New York.
-Fellow passenger Vincent Nolte recounts:
+Fellow passenger Vincent Nolte recounted:

 Murat was a good-natured, jovial fellow, who had forgotten all about his princely youth and gave promise of being enormously fat.
 (10)